pikulev/markdownAttrs-loader/README.md

 ### Custom config

-Simply set the `markdownAttrsLoader`-option on your webpack options.
-You can also change the options' key with a query parameter: `"markdownAttrs?config=markdownAttrsLoaderCustomConfig"`.
+Simply set the `markdownattrsLoader`-option on your webpack options.
+You can also change the options' key with a query parameter: `"markdownattrs?config=markdownattrsLoaderCustomConfig"`.

 ```javascript